-Gazette Article by: Maura Rogan
+Gazette Article by Maura Rogan, Fall/Winter 2005

 The arts were in her blood.
 Pauline Amalie Dohn was born in Chicago in 1865 to Adolf W. and Pauline Dohn.
 Adolf, who immigrated to Chicago from Germany in 1853, was the first conductor of the Apollo Musical Club in Chicago and an organist for the Fourth Presbyterian Church.
 According to a 1901 obituary for her mother, Pauline’s childhood home at 165 Locust Street in Chicago was “the favorite resort of the leading artists and musicians of the city.”
 Young Pauline showed an early interest in painting; younger sister Mary demonstrated an exceptional talent for music.